799817/Alx_DjangoLearnLab/LibraryProject/README.md

-This is the LibraryProject Django project for ALX Django Learn Lab.
+# LibraryProject
+A basic Django project to learn project structure, models, and apps.